WeTransfer/measurometer/README.md

 # Measurometer

-Measurometer is a minimum viable API for instrumentation _in libraries._ It is a lightweight "hub" module that will source simple instrumentation measurements/block contexts to different destinations.
+Minimum viable API for instrumentation _in libraries._ A lightweight "hub" module that will source simple instrumentation measurements/block contexts to different destinations.
 To illustrate the usefulness, imagine you are using a library called `promulgator` in your code, as well as a library called `profligator`